nerves-project/nerves/docs/Customizing Systems.md

 not be used.
 Therefore, you first need to define the `artifact_sites` before creating the artifact.

-To construct a artifact, simply build the project and call `mix nerves.artifact` from within the directory of your custom Nerves system.
+To construct an artifact, simply build the project and call `mix nerves.artifact` from within the directory of your custom Nerves system.
 For example, if your system name is `custom_rpi3` and the version is `0.1.0` you will see a file similar to `custom_rpi3-portable-0.1.0-ABCDEF0.tar.gz` in your current working